blazeiburgess/steam-game-prices/README.md

 ```

 Currently there is no control over what country you are pulling from or the sorting of the final csv.
 In addition you don't have the ability to open the file from the cli directly.
 Otherwise functionality should be equivalent.

+The current sort is on original\_price, discount DESC.
+So the most expensive gams with the largest discounts will appear at the top.